A Psalm of David, to bring to remembrance.

 Like an inundation of waters, as the waves and billows of the sea.
 For the waters to come up to the neck or chin shows great danger.
-But when they go over the head the case is desperate, and a person is sinking and drowning.
+But when they go over the head, the case is desperate, and a person is sinking and drowning.
 Compare with this (Psalm 69:1).
 The simile may denote both the number and weight of sins.
-And also signifies the overwhelming distress the psalmist was in, under a view of them.
+And also signifies the overwhelming distress the psalmist was in, when viewing them.

 “As a heavy burden they are too heavy for me”: They press me down, crush me to the earth, are more than I can bear.